iamakulov/ts-assert-exists/README.md

 const twitterToken: string = assertExists(process.env.TWITTER_TOKEN);
 // Type of `process.env.TWITTER_TOKEN` is `string | undefined`.
 // `assertExists` will cast `process.env.TWITTER_TOKEN` to `string`
-// and throw if `process.env.TWITTER_TOKEN` would be undefined.
+// and throw if `process.env.TWITTER_TOKEN` would be null or undefined.
 ```

 or